misslukkero/misslukkero/README.md

-- 👋  Hi, I´m Daianné Lukkero.
+- 👋  Hi, I´m Daiana.
-- 👀  I’m interesteted in sotfware development and virtual comunication.
+- 👀  I’m interesteted in sotfware, rollerblade and personal improvement.
-- 🌱  I’m currently learning  some dev tools that let me grow and work remotely
+- 🌱  I’m currently learning some dev tools that let me grow and work remotely.
-- 💞️  I’m looking to collaborate on some dev proyects to learn from experience, so far I have only created a website with wordpress and I seek to improve myself
+- 💞️  I’m looking to collaborate on some dev proyects to learn from experience, so far I've created a website with wordpress, got a Developer certificate, migrated, got a job as IT Specialist Support and I seek to improve myself.
-- 📫  How to reach me: daianasenese@gmail.com / www.linkedin.com/in/daiannelukkero